gilesbradshaw/SiGyl.EF.Context/README.md

 SiGyl.EF.Context
 ================

-Entoty Framework Context with update rules
+Entity Framework Context with update rules

+You can inject actions which are triggered before, after (within the transaction) and after (outside the transaction) entities are inserted updated or deleted with the processAsync extension method